Turmeric & the Gut–Brain Connection: Research on Inflammation, Mood, and Cognitive Health

 Limitations of Current Research

-- Many studies are preliminary or animal-based
+- Many studies are preliminary or conducted in animals

 The Bottom Line